Realisations That Helped Me Get My Dreams Off The Back Burner And Into Play

 Then as I was trying to figure why my dreams had stayed on the back burner, maybe I could apply what I already knew.

 So I did and whooska!
 Things started to move.
-It was like all the birds (my dreams) started to fly in formation.
+It was like all the birds (my dreams) started to fly as a formation.

 Job changes happen, house moves out of nowhere happened, financial windfalls were created, book projects were started, a new international business was born, overseas travel happened to exotic locations, new global friends made and wait for it… I got a bit excited about all of this.